Java (programming language): Automatic memory management

 Java uses an automatic garbage collector to manage memory in the object lifecycle.
 The programmer determines when objects are created, and the Java runtime is responsible for recovering the memory once objects are no longer in use.
 Once no references to an object remain, the unreachable memory becomes eligible to be freed automatically by the garbage collector.
 Something similar to a memory leak may still occur if a programmer's code holds a reference to an object that is no longer needed, typically when objects that are no longer needed are stored in containers that are still in use.
 If methods for a non-existent object are called, a null pointer exception is thrown.

 One of the ideas behind Java's automatic memory management model is that programmers can be spared the burden of having to perform manual memory management.
 In some languages, memory for the creation of objects is implicitly allocated on the stack or explicitly allocated and deallocated from the heap.
 In the latter case, the responsibility of managing memory resides with the programmer.
 If the program does not deallocate an object, a memory leak occurs.
 If the program attempts to access or deallocate memory that has already been deallocated, the result is undefined and difficult to predict, and the program is likely to become unstable or crash.
 This can be partially remedied by the use of smart pointers, but these add overhead and complexity.
-Note that garbage collection does not prevent logical memory leaks, i.e. those where the memory is still referenced but never used.
+Garbage collection does not prevent logical memory leaks, i.e. those where the memory is still referenced but never used.